PedroMagar/MISA-I/README.md

 - BEQ/BGE: MISA initially was designed with BEQ/BGE in mind, currently they were replaced with MUL/DIV instructions, the idea behind this decision is, even though an 8-bit cpu (or first gen 16-bit) does not need hardware multiplication, a more powerful CPU (an i486 competitor) would not be able to be competitive because of a design flaw (no OP code left), in order to keep the architecture 'future' proof, two highly expensive and valuable OP Codes had to be sacrificed, as a bonus now it's possible to use MISA-I as a compact mode for a future MISA-II without a lot of drawback.
 - SPC: 'Split Core' concept can currently be achieved by populating NPC with a value, this feature is likely to be removed, doing so would free a register to hold 'CPU Mode'.
 - BC: 'Branch if Carry' becomes the strongest branch, since instead of the regular jump 2, it can jump to the address on the register.
+- INV: Invert all bits that are 0 to 1 and 1 to 0, currently there is no instruction to change the endianness of a register.

 ### Development:
 Currently there is a feeling of missing some functionalities, like: